logaretm/vee-validate/docs/guide/rules.md

 });
 ```

-One downside of this is that you lose the ability to define error messages as you no longer know which rule is in the iteration.
+One downside of the previous snippet is that you lose the ability to define error messages as you no longer know which rule is in the iteration.
 Luckily vee-validate includes messages for all of those rules in 40+ locales that you can import, and they map nicely to rule names, let's define messages in our previous sample:

 ```js{3,6-9}
 import { extend } from 'vee-validate';